YesugenB/yesugenb.github.io/_pages/about.md

 I completed my Bachelor's at Smith College in May 2023.
 My majors were in Computer Science (with Highest Honors) and Statistical and Data Sciences.

 _I am currently applying to PhD programs.
-You can find my CV [here.](https://yesugenb.github.io/YesugenBaatartogtokhCV.pdf)_

 ### Research